 If water has a low pH, you can see the tell-tale, blue-green stains.
 These stains are most noticeable on white surfaces that your water comes in contact with such as sinks, tubs and showers, toilets and even white clothing.

 A water conditioner from Rabb Water Systems can help you eliminate these unsightly stains.

 Eliminate blue-green staining with a specialized filter system.

 BACTERIA AND VIRUSES

-A Kinetico Drinking Water System or a Kinetico specialty filter can rid your water of troublesome contaminants.
+A Kinetico Drinking Water System or specialty disinfection system can rid your water of troublesome contaminants.